FeatureBaseDB/www/content/blog/why-oci.md

 The pure I/O benchmarks (literally just writing a file) were taken by Oracle's DenseIO instances which also have 2 SSDs striped by LVM.
-This would seem to indicate that Oracle's disks are slightly faster, or its I/O subsytem slightly more optimized an AWS.
-On another note, the c5.9xlarge on EBS actually fare pretty well compared to the NVME SSDs - only about a factor of 2 slower.
+This would seem to indicate that Oracle's disks are slightly faster, or its I/O subsytem slightly more optimized than AWS.
+On another note, the c5.9xlarge instances on EBS actually fare pretty well compared to the NVME SSDs - only about a factor of 2 slower.

 ![I/O](/img/blog/why-oci/filewrite-horizontal.png)
 *I/O Intensive*